syselement/blog/operating-systems/windows/winstuff.md

 > 📜 In this 🪟 **Windows** notes repository, I store all of my notes related to the Windows operating system and Win apps.
 >
 > - 📌 *Some commands may be outdated.*
+> - ❗⚠️ This document contains powerful Windows commands - review each carefully before execution, as they may impact your system, and use them at your own risk!

 ---